Retardigrades/blinkenhat/docs/hardware.md

 ### Electronic Components

-The big chunk on the Board that sits on the space labelled with _U2_ in the pickture above is the microcontroller.
+The big chunk on the Board that sits on the space labelled with _U2_ in the picture above is the microcontroller.
 The bit that overlaps the PCB is its WiFi antenna.
-The _U1_ labelled thing is a voltage regulator, that provides teh microcontroller with stable 3.3V.
+The _U1_ labelled thing is a voltage regulator, that provides the microcontroller with stable 3.3V.

-Because the LEDs use 5V Voltage for operation and Data and the microcontroller we use uses 3.3V.
+The LEDs uses 5V Voltage for operation and Data and the microcontroller we use needs 3.3V.
 To make sure, the LED recognize our data we need something called a [Level Shifter](https://en.wikipedia.org/wiki/Level_shifter).
-This piece "translates" the 3.3V sognals to 5V.
-As we have two channels for LEDs we have two of these level-shifters on the board.
+This piece "translates" the 3.3V signals to 5V.
+As we have two channels for LEDs we also have two of these level-shifters on the board.
 They consist of a MOSFET and two resistors.
-You can locate them by the Labels _Q1_ and _Q2_ on the board. from there it goes to the connectors for the LEDs that are labelled with _J1_ and _J2_.
+You can locate them by the Labels _Q1_ and _Q2_ on the board.
+Connected to these are to the connectors for the LEDs that are labelled with _J1_ and _J2_.

 ![Level shifter](graphs/level_shift.png)

 The little button on the PCB is connected to the reset pin of the microcontroller.
-Pres this to reset (reboot) the controller.
+Press this to reset (reboot) the controller.

 The remaining components are the connectors and some resistors, diodes and capacitors.
 Some of them are necessary to bring the controller in the right state after boot, some are part of the level shifters.
-For more details we provide the [Schematic](https://en.wikipedia.org/wiki/Schematic) of the whole board long with the source code of the Software.
+For more details we provide the [Schematic](https://en.wikipedia.org/wiki/Schematic) of the whole board along with the source code of the Software.
 You can view the latest [PDF Version](https://github.com/Retardigrades/blinkenhat/raw/master/hardware/export/blinkenhat-schematic.pdf) online.

 ### Connectors